SECTIONED MOLD CASTING

-4.Finally, the mold is broken, leaving a metal piece in the shape of the original clay form.
+4.The mold is broken open, revealing a metal piece in the shape of the original clay model.